Mission president: Spiritual responsibilities

 Mission presidents are assigned to train and watch over the missionaries who serve under their direction.
 Mission presidents are typically respected and admired by the missionaries they supervise.
 Obedience to the mission president is considered a vital part of missionary work.

 In areas within mission boundaries where there are no stakes, the mission president is the presiding church authority.
 In those circumstances, the mission is divided into districts which are composed of branches.
 In that role, he serves in a capacity similar to that of a stake president.

 While missionaries have responsibility for the spiritual progress of those investigating the church in their individual area, the mission president is responsible for all those investigating the church within the mission boundaries, and in special cases interviews those desiring to be baptized.

-Post-mission life

-After his three-year term ends, a mission president generally returns to his vocation and activity in his home ward and stake.
-Many general authorities of the church have previously served as mission presidents, but it is not necessary for a person to have been a mission president to become a general authority.